lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-chnage html so h4 players and everything else is in its own div, then form is appended to that rather than UL dom player render is inserting twice after the form need to stop page refreshing at post player. render to dom without databse and refresh.
-.catch errors for fetch requests drop users event_id column? fix times display for events
+dom player render is inserting twice only for dom render first time .catch errors for fetch requests drop users event_id column? fix times display for events